 The degree of Doctor of Juridical Science was established.

 As its contribution to the war effort, the third floor of Stockton Hall was maintained for the use of the U.S. Army Quartermaster Corps to test fabrics for tropical use.

 The GW Board of Trustees issued a formal presentation honoring the Law School for seventy-five years of work.

 When the Patent Office was moved to Richmond, authorization was given for a cooperative plan between the T.C.
 Williams School of Law at Richmond University and George Washington in order to teach Patent Law.

 To meet the demands of the Second World War, the Law School expanded its work to three semesters--fall, winter, and summer terms--and candidates for the Bachelor of Laws degree were admitted after completing only half their work for their Bachelor’s Degree.

 A resolution was adopted establishing The Law School Expansion Fund.

-The Degree Master of Comparative Law with supporting curriculum was approved by the Trustees.
+The Trusteed approved the Degree of Master of Comparative Law and a supporting curriculum.

 The Law School began accepting foreign attorneys into specially designated programs.